-The Foundation concentrates its efforts in six main program areas: (i) Arts and Culture;

-- (ii) Agriculture and Environment (iii) Civil Society and Democratic Institutions; - (iv) Economically Disadvantaged; (v) Education and Libraries; and(vi) Heritage Tourism.
+The Foundation concentrates its efforts in six main program areas: (i) Arts and Culture; (ii) Agriculture, Forestry, and the Environment (iii) Civil Society and Democratic Institutions; (iv) Economically Disadvantaged; (v) Education and Libraries; and (vi) Archaeology and Heritage Tourism.
 The Foundation works with various organizations in Bulgaria and the U.S. in conducting its activities and executing the objectives of each individual grant.

-Through its registration at the Ministry of Justice of Bulgaria, the Foundation has opened a Branch in Bulgaria whose purpose is to represent the Foundation in Bulgaria and to engage in activities to promote the Foundation's purposes.
-The financial position as of and results of operations for the years ended December 31, 2010 and 2009 of the Branch are included in the statements of the Foundation.
+Through its registration at the Ministry of Justice of Bulgaria, the Foundation has opened a Branch in Bulgaria (the "Branch") whose purpose is to represent the Foundation in Bulgaria and to engage in activities to promote the Foundation's purposes.
+The financial position as of and results of operations for the years ended December 31, 2012 and 2011 of the Branch are included in the financial statements of the Foundation.
 The Branch prepares financial information for statutory purposes only and does not have separate audited financial statements.